philltran/message_private/README.md

 CONFIGURATION
 -------------
+Enable the permissions:
-Enable the permission "View a new message instance for Private Message" and "Create a new message instance for Private Message" for users needing to create and view private messages.
+"View a new message instance for Private Message" & "Create a new message instance for Private Message" for users needing to create and view private messages.
+"Flag User entities as Private Message Notify" & "Unflag User entities as Private Message Notify" to allow to un-subscribe from email notifications for private messages.

 The module has no menu or modifiable settings.
 There is not much configuration.
 When enabled, the module will provide a new message type